 We now want to go to the Tank only to prove that like others, we are also human beings ...
-Hindu society should be reorganised on two main principles - equality and absence of casteism.
+Hindu society should be reorganised on two main principles equality and absence of casteism.

-Fig. 14 - The gateway to the Madurai temple, drawn by Thomas Daniell, 1792

-"Untouchables" were not allowed anywhere near such gateways until the temple entry movement began. those Americans who had fought to free slaves, thus establishing a link between the conditions of the "lower" castes in India and the black slaves in America.
+Fig. 14 - The gateway to the Madurai temple, drawn by Thomas Daniell, 1792 those Americans who had fought to free slaves, thus establishing a link between the conditions of the "lower" castes in India and the black slaves in America.